Benefits of self compassion for adhd women

 So what is Self Compassion?

-Kristen Neff has divided the definition of self-compassion into the components of mindfulness, common humanity and self-kindness.
+Kristen Neff has divided the definition of self-compassion into the components of mindfulness, common humanity, and self-kindness.

-- Self kindness is the intention to be kind and compassionate to ourselves.
+3.Self Kindness.
+The final step of self-compassion for ADHD women is Self-kindness.
+Self-kindness is the intention and practice of being kind and compassionate to ourselves.
 To want to relieve our own suffering.
 This can be cultivated and begins with the attempts to say kind words to ourselves in times of difficulty.
+Practice here makes perfect!are huge.

-and the more likely you are to:
+And the more likely you are to:

 - feel satisfied with life